 Quantification in natural language occurs when a predicate is combined with one or more sets of arguments.
 This happens when a simple clause is formed by combining a verb with (plural) arguments, when a noun phrase (NP) is formed in which a (plural or mass) head noun is combined with adjectives or other modifiers, and when a verb or clause is modified by a quantifying adverb.
-The annotation of quantification is thus relevant at the level of clauses, with verbs and noun phrases as the most important units, and at the clause-internal level of NPs and verb complexes.
+The annotation of quantification is thus relevant at the level of clauses and at the clause-internal level of noun phrases.